log1stics/voice-generator-webui/docs/how_llm.md

 ## To set the API key
-Enter the API key in Settings
+Enter API key in Settings
+Enter presets and prompts
-Press "Generate with LLM
+Press `Generate with LLM`